lw292/rimpact/README.md

 4. Go to "References", "Export".
 5. At "Select an export format", choose your style:
   * For RIS format, choose "Bibliographic Software";
-  * For BibTeX format, choose "BibTeX - RefWorks ID".
+  * For BibTeX format, choose "BibTeX - RefWorks ID" (See section below on "Using the BibTeX format").
 6. Click "Export References", and the data file will be downloaded.
 7. Move the exported file to your application's *public/data* directory.
 Rename it if you wish.